mirror/dd-wrt/src/router/smcroute/test/README.md

 The tools `ping` and `tshark` are used to create and listen to multicast streams "routed by" SMCRoute.

+> [!NOTE]
-> **Note:** these tests must be run in sequence, not in parallel,
+> These tests must be run in sequence, not in parallel, because they use
->   because they use the same interface names *and*, most importantly,
+> the same interface names *and*, most importantly, we may run on a
->   we may run on a kernel w/o multicast policy routing support!
+> kernel w/o multicast policy routing support!

 [1]: https://github.com/libnet/nemesis
 [2]: https://github.com/troglobit/smcroute/actions/workflows/build.yml